gfuchs15/py_running_pace/README.md

 # py_running_pace
-Small script giving pace-per-km a speed in km-per-hour from a time and a distance in km.
+Small script that computes pace per km from a time and distance in km.\\
-It also ouputs expected times for usual running distances assuming average computed pace.
+It also gives expected times for common running distances, assuming the average computed pace.

 ## Usage

 ```
-Running-pace: computes pace andnd speed given time [and distance], also as times for Marathon, Half-Marathon, 10K, 5K distances.
+Running-pace: computes pace and speed given time [and distance].
+It also provides times for Marathon, Half-Marathon, 10K, 5K distances.

 options:
   -h, --help            show this help message and exit